siyuanliii/masa/README.md

 ## Benchmark Testing
 If you want to test our tracker on standard benchmarks, please refer to the [benchmark_test.md](docs/benchmark_test.md).

+## Compare with MASA and evaluate TETA metric
+If you want to compare with MASA and evaluate your own tracker's results on TAO TETA benchmark, Open-vocabulary MOT benchmark and BDD100K MOT and MOTS benchmarks.
+Please refer to the [TETA repo](https://github.com/siyuanliii/TETA) for quick evaluation.

 ## Training
 If you want to train the MASA model, please refer to the [train.md](docs/train.md).